Jonah Sunday School Lesson for Children

 Printable Bible Verse Cards:

 Print out the cards onto card stock, cut them apart, and send one home with each child.
-(Printable patterns available to members on The Resource Room.)
+Available in both KJV and NIV.

 Your children will learn about Jonah and how he tried to hide from God.
 They will learn that they can't hide anything from God.
 When they do something wrong, instead of trying to forget about it, or hiding from it, God wants them to tell him about it, and to ask him for forgiveness.